tesselslate/waywall/doc/03_lua_changes.md

       C's `setenv()`.
     - Calling `os.setenv` with a string and nil will unset the given environment variable.

-There are also a few breaking changes, which are mostly intended to prevent user code from causing problems within waywall's address space:

-  - `load`, `loadfile`, and `loadstring` are not available

 You can refer to the [startup code] to see all of the changes waywall makes in more detail.